 Who would have thought that in my travels I would see two of the elusive Cirrhilabrus earli in two different parts of the country?
 Let alone five days apart!
 By now, everyone is aware that I traveled to Salt Lake City in Utah to see Syphus Wrasse Heaven up-close and personal.
 After that adventure (a great adventure it was) I traveled to Omaha Nebraska to see another tank loaded with wrasses.
 I was taken to Jim Gryczanowski house—home to Jim’s Wrasse Heaven—another wrasse Geek!

-Earl’s Fairy Wrasse, Cirrhilabrus earlei with normal coloration.
-Photo by Tony Vargas
+Pair of Earl’s Fairy Wrasse, Cirrhilabrus earlei

-Johnsoni Fairy Wrasse, Cirrhilabrus johnsoni.
-Photo by Tony Vargas
+Pair of Johnsoni Fairy Wrasse, Cirrhilabrus johnsoni

-A pair of Rhomboid Fairy Wrasse, Cirrhilabrus rhomboidalis.
-Photo by Tony Vargas
+Pair of Rhomboid Fairy Wrasse, Cirrhilabrus rhomboidalis

 Japanese Pintail Fairy Wrasse Hybrid, Cirrhilabrus cf. lanceolatus

 Jim’s 240-gallon reef display located in his living room is connected to a 720-gallon reef display and a 110-gallon sump in the basement.
 Everything about this system is custom.
 The tanks were built by Midwest Acrylics and the cabinet work was done to match the kitchen by a local carpenter.
 A Reeflo Hammerhead pump provides circulation to both tanks efficiently and a tunze 6105 with a controller supplies additional flow to the 240.
 Water conditions are kept immaculate with the aid of a Reef Octopus XP8000 internal protein skimmer.